chimezdev/onpremises-to-aws-database-migration/README.md

     - choose *onpremVPC* as *VPC(Requester)* and *awsVPC* as *VPC(Accepter)*
     - scroll down and click ***Create Peering Connection***
     - both the *Requester* and Accepter VPCs are on the same AWS account, as such click on *Actions* then *Accept Request*

+## STAGE 2B - Configure Routing in each VPC to send traffic to each other
+1. Configure Routes on the On-premises side VPC route by editing the route table
+    - click on ***Route tables*** on the left menu of the VPC console
+    - select the `onpremPublicRT`, click on the `Routes` tab and then click on `Edit routes`
+    - click on `Add route`, copy and paste the *IPv4 CIDR* of the `awsVPC`
+    - as Target, click on the dropdown and select ***Peering Connection to automatically select the peering connection created earlier.
+    - click on `Save changes`

+2. Configure Route on the AWS Side VPC by editing the route table there are 2 route tables on the AWS Side, (Private and Public)
+    - select the `awspublicRT` and repeat the above steps to add a route using the `onpremVPC` `IPv4 CIDR`
+    - repeat the process for the `awsPrivateRT` using the `onpremVPC` `IPv4 CIDR` At the stage we have configured gateway object and route table in both VPCs so both environment can communicate